Nâdiya: 2006–present: Career development

-On April 22, Nâdiya entered the French Singles Chart peaking at number one with her duet with Enrique Iglesias "Tired of Being Sorry (Laisse le destin l'emporter)" ("Let Destiny Fulfill Itself").
+On 22 April, Nâdiya entered the French Singles Chart peaking at number one with her duet with Enrique Iglesias "Tired of Being Sorry (Laisse le destin l'emporter)" ("Let Destiny Fulfill Itself").
 The song is her first No. 1 single in the French charts, as three previous singles only reached the second position.
 This single did not leave its dominative top-position for 11 consecutive weeks before falling at No. 2, keeping the second place for 6 consecutive weeks.
-The song currently, as of November 19, stands at No. 40 in the most successful singles in France in terms of chart positions.
+The song currently, as of 19 November, stands at No. 40 in the most successful singles in France in terms of chart positions.

-Later, Nâdiya's official website was updated with the news that Nâdiya would release a new studio album on December 1, 2008.
+Later, Nâdiya's official website was updated with the news that Nâdiya would release a new studio album on 1 December 2008.
 The name was later confirmed to be Électron Libre.
 Near the end of September 2008, a duet recorded by Nâdiya and Kelly Rowland "No Future in the Past" was sent to radio stations in France, functioning as the first single from Nâdiya's upcoming album.

 Nâdiya was nominated for the 2009 NRJ Music Awards in the categories 'Group / duet / troupe of the year' (with Enrique Iglesias) and 'French female artist of the year'.

+In 2011, she participated in the second season of Danse avec les stars – the French version of Dancing with the Stars.
+She was partnered with professional dancer Christophe Licata.
+On 15 October 2011, they were eliminated finishing 8th out of 9 contestants.

 In 2017, Nâdiya announced her return with the release of a new single Unity produced by her own label N4Z Records.

 In June 2018, Nâdiya announced the release of her 6th album Odyssey for the fall.
 August 2018, she announced the release of her second single Nirvâna.

 Meanwhile, Nâdiya launched her own accessories brand dedicated to the art of living, DMYD (Detail Makes Your Difference) with a range of jewellery, candles, home fragrances and cosmetics.